How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 Step 5: Mark purchase as conversion in GA4

-Important: events do NOT appear instantly.
+A heads-up that would've saved me a couple of support emails: events do NOT appear instantly in GA4.
 After publishing the GTM container and making your first test purchase, events can take 24 to 48 hours to show up in GA4 → Admin → Events.
-Don’t get frustrated if you don’t see them right away — this is normal.
+Don't get frustrated if you don't see them — this is completely normal.

-To skip the wait, you can create them manually: go to Admin → Key events → New key event and type purchase.
-GA4 will recognize it as a key event as soon as the first data comes in.
+To skip the wait, go to Admin → Key events → New key event and type purchase.
+GA4 will recognize it as soon as the first data arrives.

 • Go to GA4 → Admin → Events